top of page

 • Finding community that supports growth

 This is why recovery programs that focus solely on stopping the addictive behavior often miss the mark.
-True healing involves learning what the addiction was trying to do for us (regulate our system) and finding healthier ways to meet those same needs through connection.
+True healing involves understanding what the addiction was trying to do for us (regulate our system), and building enough internal and external regulatory resources that the nervous system no longer experiences the compulsive behavior as its only reliable path back to safety.

 These addictive and compulsive behaviors aren't random — they map directly onto the protective patterns your nervous system built when healthier regulation wasn't available.
 Scrolling to numb out, working to avoid feeling, pleasing others to secure connection, controlling everything to feel safe.
 Take the Patterns Quiz to identify which regulation strategies your system is running on autopilot — and what they're actually protecting you from.